mph-/lcapy/doc/expressions.rst

 By default, a Bode plot of a Laplace domain expression is shown with linear frequencies (in hertz).
-This can be changed to angular frequencies (in radians) using the `angular` argument to the `bode_plot()` method.
+This can be changed to angular frequencies (in radians) using the `var=omega` argument to the `bode_plot()` method.

+The frequency response of Laplace domain expressions is calculated using the substitution :math:`s = j \omega`.
+Note, this does not correctly calculate the DC component for expressions that have an unstable impulse response.

 Nyquist plots
 -------------

-Nyquist plots plot the imaginary part of a frequency domain expression against the real part.
-By default, the unit circle is also plotted.
+Nyquist plots plot the imaginary part of a frequency response expression against the real part.

 .. literalinclude:: examples/plotting/nyquist1.py